bbfrederick/rapidtide/docs/theoryofoperation.rst

 Time delay determination
 """"""""""""""""""""""""
 This is the core of the program, that actually does the delay determination.
-It's currently divided into two parts - calculation of a time dependant similarity function between the sLFO regressor and each voxel, and then a fitting step to find the time delay and strength of association between the two.
+It's currently divided into two parts - calculation of a time dependant similarity function between the sLFO regressor and each voxel (currently using one of three methods), and then a fitting step to find the peak time delay and strength of association between the two signals.

 Signal preparation
 ``````````````````
 Prior to processing, each timecourse is processed in the same way as the moving regressor (oversampling, filtering,
-detrending).
-We also apply a window function
+detrending, applying the same window function used on the reference regressor, and zeropadding the ends.

 Types of similarity function
 ````````````````````````````